Rasbats/otcurrent_pi/README.md

 Acknowledgements
 ----------------
-The authors wish to thank Dave Register for providing OpenCPN and the Garmin radar plugin, from which this plugin was derived.
+The author wishes to thank Dave Register for providing OpenCPN, from which this plugin was derived.